-After the initial updates, Dr. Williams begins making his morning rounds.
+After the initial updates, Dr. Williams starts his morning rounds.
 He checks in with patients and their families, and he spends time talking with them, examining them and creating care plans for them along with other relevant providers (e.g., nutritionists, social workers etc.).

-Dr. Williams works with patients ranging from babies to teenagers.
-He says he frequently sees cases of bronchiolitis, also known as a chest cold, as well as patients experiencing asthma attacks, and an array of other illnesses.
+Dr. Williams works with patients ranging from infants to teenagers.
+He says he frequently sees cases of bronchiolitis, asthma exacerbations, and an array of other illnesses.
 Sometimes he sees children with infections of the bones, joints, or urinary tract.
 He may also see children with genetic disorders or prematurity.
-There’s truly no typical day.

-He doesn’t just interact with patients and their families — Dr. Williams interacts with residents and medical students as well.
+At this time, Dr. Williams also interacts with residents and medical students.
 They accompany him as he goes on his rounds, so his days are filled with teaching and supervising trainees in addition to direct patient care.
-Rounds typically last until around 11:30 am.
+Rounds typically last until around 11:30am.

-Following rounds, Dr. Williams rounds up some lunch.
+Following rounds, Dr. Williams breaks for lunch.
 Sometimes he eats with colleagues in the doctors’ dining room, which is his chance to socialize with his peers.
 He also points out that there’s a fair amount of work that’s accomplished during the lunch period.
 Sometimes there are lunchtime educational conferences, and sometimes he and other physicians will end up doing informal conferencing.

-Dr. Williams’ afternoons start with finishing up notes from the morning rounds.
+Dr. Williams’ afternoons start with finishing notes from his morning rounds.
 His residents will write up notes on their patients, and Dr. Williams reviews them for accuracy.
 He also contributes an addendum to support the residents’ writings.

 Afternoons are also spent working in a teaching center.
 When students and new physicians need to be evaluated, Dr. Williams reviews their performance and provides feedback on a variety of tasks, such as how they are seeing their patients and how they are writing their notes.

-He also points out that working at a hospital involves some business knowledge.
-Dr. Williams serves on a few committees at the hospital, including the Pediatric Leadership Board, which comprises elected physician representatives that set strategies for the hospital.
+Dr. Williams serves on a few committees at the hospital, including the Pediatric Leadership Board, which comprises elected physician representatives who set strategies for the facility.
 They examine how to best serve their young patients and maintain the hospital’s market share and financial health.

-During this signout, Dr. Williams tells the incoming physician about the patients.
+During this sign-out, he tells the incoming physician about the patients.
 He gets them up to speed with the patients’ cases and any concerns he may have.
 The physician coming in will work overnight at the hospital, which is staffed 24 hours a day.
 Dr. Williams explains that this is not always the case for pediatricians—they sometimes take calls from home.

-After signout, Dr. Williams heads home to his family, usually leaving the hospital sometime between 4 or 5 pm.
+After sign-out, Dr. Williams heads home to his family, usually leaving the hospital sometime between 4 or 5pm.
 But sometimes, Dr. Williams is the one working the evening and overnight shift.
 In that case, his day is just beginning.
-Either way, Dr. Williams finds his career as a pediatrician fulfilling and rewarding.
+Either way, he finds his career as a pediatrician fulfilling and rewarding.